Stop Stock Chasing and Stock Socialisation Workshops

 We specialise in stopping dogs chasing stock and teaching them to have a brilliant recall.
 We have been very successful helping people with dogs that have chased stock.
 Including teaching dogs to behave properly around chickens, sheep and horses when the owner's had been told by "behaviourist's" that the dogs had to be put to sleep.

 For dogs that might chase chase or for people who want to sure they can control their dog around livestock we can arrange group workshops for 4-6 dogs.
 Cost £40 per dog.
-We can offer a discount if the dog is used on one of our dog training instructors workshops.

 For dogs that have caught or injured another animal we will only work on a one to one basis and the sessions usually takes around one and half to two hours.